52 Different Types of Beetles in Arizona

 30. Click Beetle

-Click beetles, also known as Melanotus spp., are named for the audible clicking noise they make with their hind legs when they are startled or threatened.
+Click beetles, also known as Melanotus spp., are named for the audible clicking noise they make with their hind legs when startled or threatened.
 They are typically black or brown and can be found among leaf litter and under stones on the ground.

 Certainly, our role with the numerous types of beetles in Arizona is only complete with the Click beetles!